celestiaorg/celestia-app/x/qgb/README.md

 The smart contract implementation is in [quantum-gravity-bridge](https://github.com/celestiaorg/quantum-gravity-bridge/).

-For QGB v2, the orchestrator and relayer implementations are in the [orchestratory-relayer](https://github.com/celestiaorg/orchestrator-relayer) repo.
+The orchestrator and relayer implementations are in the [orchestrator-relayer](https://github.com/celestiaorg/orchestrator-relayer) repo.

-QGB v1 implementation, including the orchestrator and relayer, is in the [qgb-integration](https://github.com/celestiaorg/celestia-app/tree/qgb-integration) branch (deprecated).

 QGB ADRs are in the [docs](https://github.com/celestiaorg/celestia-app/tree/main/docs/architecture).